National Archaeological Museum, Athens: Collections

 The museum's collections are organised in sections:

 Prehistoric collection

 The prehistoric collection displays objects from the Neolithic era (6800–3000 BC), Early and Mid-Bronze Age (3000–2000 BC and 2000 to 1700 BC respectively), objects classified as Cycladic and Mycenaean art.

 Neolithic era and early and mid-Bronze Age collection

-There are ceramic finds from various important Neolithic sites such as Dimini and Sesclo from middle Helladic ceramics from Boeotia, Attica and Phthiotis.
+There are ceramic finds from various important Neolithic sites, such as Dimini and Sesclo, and from middle Helladic ceramics from Boeotia, Attica and Phthiotis.
 Some objects from Heinrich Schliemann excavations in Troy are also on display.

 Key highlights of the collections include:

 Cycladic art collection

-Cycladic collection features the famous marble figurines from the Aegean islands of Delos and Keros including the Lutist.
-These mysterious human representations, which resemble modern art and inspired many artists such as Henry Moore, came from the 3rd millennium BC old cemeteries of Aegean islands along with bronze tools and containers.
+The Cycladic collection features the famous marble figurines from the Aegean Islands of Delos and Keros, including the Lutist.
+These mysterious human representations, which resemble modern art and inspired many artists, such as Henry Moore, came from the 3rd millennium BC old cemeteries of Aegean islands along with bronze tools and containers.

 Mycenean art collection

 Mycenean civilization is represented by stone, bronze and ceramic pots, figurines, ivory, glass and faience objects, golden seals and rings from the vaulted tombs in Mycenae and other locations in the Peloponnese (Tiryns and Dendra in Argolis, Pylos in Messinia and Vaphio in Lakonia).
 Of great interest are the two golden cups from Vafeio showing a scene of the capture of a bull.